 The main purpose of a primary storage array is to support response time and input/output per second (IOPS)-sensitive structured data workloads.
 Primary storage arrays can be utilized for mission-critical workloads including IBM Db2, Microsoft SQL, Microsoft Exchange and SharePoint, Oracle Databases, SAP HANA, and in-house-developed transactional applications.
 The architecture can be scale-up or scale-out, and host interface protocols can be block-based, file-based, or a combination of block and file protocols.
 Additionally, for SSAs, the host interface can be nonvolatile memory express over fabrics (NVMe-oF).

-Selecting the best primary storage array to use can be a daunting task, and we’re here to help.
-That’s why our editors have compiled this list of the 16 best primary storage arrays to consider if you’re looking for a new platform.
+Selecting the best primary storage arrays to use can be a daunting task, and we’re here to help.
+That’s why our editors have compiled this list of the best primary storage arrays to consider if you’re looking for a new platform.

 DataDirect Networks (DDN) is a provider of scalable storage and processing solutions, as well as professional services.
 Organizations have the ability to use a range of DDN storage platforms to capture, store, process, analyze, collaborate, and distribute data, information, and content at a large scale.
 DDN recently acquired the IntelliFlash product line from Western Digital, expanding its product portfolio of SFA and DDN Tintri tools.
 Though DDN is well-established in the high-performance computing (HPC) storage market, the vendor’s IntelliFlash and Tintri product lines also enable the company to address the more general-purpose storage needs of enterprises.